alex-davidson/clrspy/README.md

 ## Licence

-This project is licensed under the UNLICENSE.
+This project is licensed under the UNLICENSE (where valid; MIT Licence otherwise).
 You can do whatever you like with it.

-Other licence terms apply to its dependencies, however.
+Other licence terms apply to its dependencies and some components:
+* log4net: Apache Licence v2
+* Costura: MIT Licence
+* Fody: MIT Licence
+* Microsoft.Diagnostics.Runtime (CLRMD): MIT Licence
+* NDesk.Options (Options.cs): MIT Licence(?)
+* DumpStacksJob.cs is based on the CLRMD 'ClrStack' sample project: MIT Licence